-Lyricist Dorothy Fields inducted into the Songwriters' Hall of Fame.
+Lyricist Dorothy Fields is inducted into the Songwriters' Hall of Fame

 The ten people inducted into the Songwriters' Hall of Fame in its first induction ceremony on March 8, 1971, included some of the most well-known names in American music: Duke Ellington, Ira Gershwin, and Alan Jay Lerner.
 The only woman in the group was Dorothy Fields, who over half a century wrote lyrics to more than 400 songs.
 Born in 1904 and raised in New Jersey, Fields was the daughter of Lew Fields, half of the well-known Weber and Fields vaudeville team.
 Though Lew Fields discouraged his daughter from pursuing a theater career, Dorothy Fields eventually became one of Broadway and Hollywood's most prolific lyricists.